Spireblight/Spireblight.github.io/_sources/fileparser.rst.txt

     :type context: A TwitchIO or DiscordPY message context, or None
     :return: The current savefile or None
     :rtype: :class:`save.Savefile` or None

-.. class:: KeysObtained

-    .. attribute:: ruby_key_obtained

-        Whether the Ruby key has been obtained.

-        :type: bool

-    .. attribute:: ruby_key_floor

-        Which floor the Ruby key was obtained on, if available.

-        :type: int

-    .. attribute:: emerald_key_obtained

-        Whether the Emerald key has been obtained.

-        :type: bool

-    .. attribute:: emerald_key_floor

-        Which floor the Emerald key was obtained on, if available.

-        :type: int

-    .. attribute:: sapphire_key_obtained

-        Whether the Sapphire key has been obtained.

-        :type: bool

-    .. attribute:: sapphire_key_floor

-        Which floor the Sapphire key was obtained on, if available.

-        :type: int

-    .. method:: as_list()

-        A list of all three keys and their values, in order Emerald, Ruby, Sapphire.

-        :rtype: list[tuple[str, bool, int]]

-.. class:: RelicData(parser, relic)

-    The class storing relic information and stats for displaying.

-    :param parser: The parser being used to get the data from this.
-    :type parser: :class:`FileParser`
-    :param str relic: The internal name of the relic.

-    .. method:: description()

-        The floor the relic was obtained, as well as stats, using :meth:`get_details`.

-        :rtype: str

-    .. method:: escaped_description()

-        Same as :meth:`description`, but properly escaped for HTML presentation.

-        :rtype: str

-    .. method:: get_details(obtained, last)

-        Get the stats for the relic, if applicable.

-        :param obtained: The node this relic was obtained.
-        :type obtained: :class:`NodeData`
-        :param last: The last node with this relic (aka current node).
-        :type last: :class:`NodeData`
-        :rtype: list[str]

-    .. property:: image

-        The image name for the relic, as present in the static/relics directory.

-        :type: str

-    .. property:: name

-        The in-game name of the relic.

-        :type: str

-.. class:: CardData(card, cards_list, meta)

-    The class storing card information for a run.

-    :param str card: The internal name of the card.
-    :param cards_list: The list this card belongs to.
-    :type cards_list: list[str]
-    :param int meta: Meta-scaling information for the card.

-    .. attribute:: internal

-        The internal name of the card.

-        :type: str

-    .. attribute:: card

-        The dataclass for the card's static information.

-        :type: :class:`nameinternal.Card`

-    .. attribute:: meta

-        The meta-scaling information for the card.

-        :type: int

-    .. attribute:: upgrades

-        The upgrade count for the card, 0 if unavailable.

-        :type: int

-    .. method:: as_cards()

-        An iterable of the card's display name, repeated so all cards happen multiple times.

-        :type: Generator[str, None, None]

-    .. property:: color

-        The card's color.
-Modded characters may not return an actual color.

-        :type: str

-    .. property:: type

-        The card's type.

-        :type: str

-    .. property:: type_safe

-        The card's type, safe for page display.
-This will be either "Attack", "Skill", or "Power".

-        :type: str

-    .. property:: rarity

-        The card's rarity.

-        :type: str

-    .. property:: rarity_safe

-        The card's rarity, safe for page display.
-This will be either "Common", "Uncommon", or "Rare".

-        :type: str

-    .. property:: count

-        How many times the card appears in the provided list.

-        :type: int

-    .. property:: name

-        The name of the card, as it appears in the game.

-        :type: str

-    .. property:: display_name

-        The card as it would show in the deck display.
-This includes the card's count if it is greater than 1.

-        :type: str